L'Atelier de Joël Robuchon (Hong Kong)

-L'Atelier de Joël Robuchon is a three Michelin-starred restaurant in Hong Kong.
-It is located at Shop 401, The Landmark, Queen's Road Central.
+L'Atelier de Joël Robuchon is a formerly three Michelin-starred restaurant in Hong Kong.
+It is located at Shops 403-410, 4/F, The Landmark, Queen's Road Central.
 The restaurant was run by French celebrity chef Joël Robuchon before his death, it was his fifth L'Atelier restaurant to open, while the head chef is Cattaneo Adriano.
 Established in 2006, the restaurant was based on his Tokyo restaurant.

 Description

 The decor of the restaurant has been described as "contemporary chic featuring lush red velvet seating complemented by dark wood furniture."
 Like the Tokyo restaurant, L'Atelier de Joël Robuchon of Hong Kong is divided into two areas – L'Atelier and Le Jardin.
 The seats of L'Atelier are in a square around the open kitchen, in a manner similar to a sushi restaurant.
 The restaurant has an extensive wine collection, and was awarded the Wine Spectator's "Grand Award" in 2010.
 As of 2020, there are eight L'Atelier de Joël Robuchon restaurants around the world.